-&lt;sup>1 Throughout the paper a multicast topology refers to the multicast distribution tree constructed by multicast routing protocols.
+1Throughout the paper a multicast topology refers to the multicast distribution tree constructed by multicast routing protocols.

 The paper is organized as follows.
-Section 2 introduces the proposed fan-out decrement mechanism, briefly indicating some of its uses for resource and topology discovery.
-In Section 3 we propose and analyze an algorithm for global multicast tree discovery.
-Section 4 includes comments on implementation and information exchange, and is followed by Section 5 wherein we discuss a framework for partial (i.e. local) topology discovery of multicast trees.
-In Section 6, additional use of the work is proposed and Section 7 discusses the advantages and shortcomings of previous work and contrasts these with our work.
-Section 8 concludes the paper.
+In Section II, we discuss the advantages and shortcomings of previous work on this problem.
+Section III introduces the proposed fan-out decrement mechanism, briefly indicating some of its uses for resource and topology discovery.
+In Section IV we propose and analyze an algorithm for global multicast tree discovery.
+Section V includes comments on implementation and information exchange, and is followed by Section VI wherein we discuss a framework for partial (i.e., local) topology discovery of multicast trees.
+Conclusions and future work are included in Section VII.